a759116/mos_rust/README.md

 If you would want to extend this code, you could implement functionality for [Disk Scheduling](https://github.com/a759116/mos_rust/wiki/Use-Cases#disk-scheduling-lab) and [CPU Scheduling](https://github.com/a759116/mos_rust/wiki/Use-Cases#cpu-scheduling-lab) labs following the design stated above and using the code here as examples.

 ## Conclusion
 This was an attempt to provide an example design and implementation to help the reader to learn Rust.
 The reader was expected to explore the code on their own.
-This would be revised based on feedback from readers to acheve the goal of making it easier to learn Rust.
+This would be revised based on feedback from readers to achieve the goal of making it easier to learn Rust.